 Broadly we recognise a gap between projected need and actual delivery, although in places (grid) patchy data doesn't allow us yet to fully analyse where we are against future need.
-Overall electrification in the real world (transport and heat) is not delivering at the speed needed to meet the 2050 target, and certainly not aligned with Labour's 2030 vision.
+Overall electrification in the real world (transport and heat) is not delivering at the speed needed to meet the 2050 target, and certainly not aligned with Clean Power by 2030 delivery.